-What you definitely need to bring is a change of clothes.
-Dress like you’re going to the beach: swimwear is great but athletic (i.e. quick-dry) or sun clothing is even better.
-It can easily hit 100 degrees while rafting Glenwood Canyon in the middle of the summer, Colorado’s high altitude and bluebird skies make the sun intense.
+What you need to bring is a change of clothes.
+Dress like you’re going to the beach: swimwear is great, but athletic (i.e. quick-dry) or sun clothing is even better.
+It can easily hit 100 degrees while rafting Glenwood Canyon in the middle of the summer.
+Colorado’s high altitude and bluebird skies make the sun intense.
 Sun protection is huge so bring sunscreen, a hat, and sunglasses for your trip.
-Rain and wind don’t keep us off the river so feel free to use Defiance’s complimentary cold-weather gear (i.e. splash pants, splash top, wetsuits) to stay warm and comfortable while out on the river.
-One more thing we require before you go rafting with us is footwear that has a strap that will secure it to your foot, think Chacos, Keens, Crocs.
-Flip flops are great but if you jump in one of our swimming holes there is a decent chance that you’ll lose them.
+Rain and wind don’t keep us off the river, so feel free to use Defiance’s complimentary cold-weather gear (i.e., splash pants, splash top, wetsuits) to stay warm and comfortable while out on the river.
+One more thing we require before you go rafting with us is footwear that has a strap that will secure it to your foot, think Chacos, Keens, or Crocs.
+Flip flops are great, but if you jump in one of our swimming holes, there is a decent chance that you’ll lose them.
 If you don’t have any secured footwear or forgot them, we have a wide selection of complimentary river booties that are guaranteed to keep your feet warm and protected.

 That’s it.
 That’s all we require you to bring.
-Coolers and full lunches are not recommended for the half-day trip, you simply won’t have enough time to really necessitate it.
-If your party is looking for a more laid-back trip or something that features a catered lunch we do offer Glenwood Canyon private rafting trips and full-day rafting trips.
-But for the normal Glenwood Canyon Half-Day, you’ll be having too much fun to even bother getting after your lunch.
-If the little ones need a small snack our guides would be more than happy to carry a granola bar or two, but remember you are only on the water for about 2.5 hours.
+If your party is looking for a more laid-back trip or something that features a catered lunch, we do offer Glenwood Canyon private rafting trips and full-day rafting trips.
+But for the normal Glenwood Canyon Half-Day, you’ll be having too much fun even to bother getting after your lunch.
+If the little ones need a small snack our guides would be more than happy to carry a granola bar or two but remember you are only on the water for about 2.5 hours.

-After check-in you’ll make your way over to one of our River Pros who fit you with a Personal Floatation Device (PFD, or aka lifejacket) and any extra river gear if needed.
-After that, you’ll make your way down to our safety pavilion where we will do a brief safety orientation with everyone on the trip, afterwards you’ll be introduced to your guide.
+After check-in, you’ll make your way to one of our River Pros, who will fit you with a Personal Floatation Device (PFD, aka lifejacket) and any extra river gear if needed.
+After that, you’ll make your way down to our safety pavilion, where we will do a brief safety orientation with everyone on the trip.
+Afterwards, you’ll be introduced to your guide.

-To raft Shoshone (the big Class III rapids) a participant must be over 50 lbs, if not or if they choose to not run the rapids we will meet up with them below the mile and a half stretch of rapids at Grizzly Creek.
+To raft Shoshone (the big Class III rapids), a participant must be over 50 lbs; if not, or if they choose not to run the rapids, we will meet up with them below the mile-and-a-half stretch of rapids at Grizzly Creek.
 Grizzly Creek features a nice wide beach, where the rafts will pull right up to.
-This is also our launch spot if you want to relax and simply float the Colorado River.
-For those littles under 50 lbs (minimum weight of 30 lbs) and those seeking to avoid the adrenalin rush, check out our scenic half day family float trip options.
+This is also our launch spot if you want to relax and float the Colorado River.
+For those kiddos under 50 lbs (minimum weight of 30 lbs) and those seeking to avoid the adrenalin rush, check out our scenic half-day family float trip options.

 Rafting the Canyon

 The next two and a half hours will fly by as you’re rafting the marvelous Glenwood Canyon.
-Our take-out is located in historic Glenwood Springs, just like the put-in it, we’ll ask for those able and willing to assist loading the boats and gear.
-After that we hop back on the bus and have a 10-minute ride back to the boathouse.
+Our take-out is located in historic Glenwood Springs.
+Like the put-in, we’ll ask for those able and willing to assist loading the boats and gear.
+After that, we hop back on the bus and have a 10-minute ride back to the boathouse.

-When we return to the boathouse, there will be a tub for sanitizing any borrowed booties as well as for your PFD’s and helmets.
+When we return to the boathouse, there will be a tub for sanitizing any borrowed booties and your PFD’s and helmets.
 After that, change, get dry and warm, and check out the pictures.
-There was a professional photographer getting great action shots of your raft during the trip; these will be displayed and available to purchase on kiosks at the boathouse.
-If you are in a rush to leave those pictures will also be available online through our PicThrive site.
+A professional photographer was getting great action shots of your raft during the trip; these will be displayed and available to purchase on kiosks at the boathouse.
+If you are in a rush to leave, those pictures will also be available online through our PicThrive site.